OfficeDev/office-scripts-docs/docs/resources/samples/write-large-dataset.md

 ## Basic performance optimization

-For performance basics in Office Scripts, see the [performance section](getting-started.md#basic-performance-considerations) of the Getting Started article.
+For performance basics in Office Scripts, please read [Improve the performance of your Office Scripts](../../develop/web-client-performance.md).

 ## Sample code: Optimize performance of a large dataset